quyencodes/fullstack-concepts/README.md

 }
 ```

-3. In `index.jsx`, please insert the following code:
+3. In `index.js`, please insert the following code:

 ```js
 import react from 'react'